 A senior government official told InSight Crime that before Jovenel Moïse’s assassination, 50 percent of the G9’s funding came from government money, 30 percent from kidnappings and 20 percent from extortion.
 However, after the killing, government funding dropped by 30 percent.

-The massacres - which largely targeted opposition neighborhoods across Haiti's capital - served mutual benefits for senior state officials and Chérizier.
+The massacres - which largely targeted opposition neighborhoods across Haiti's capital - served mutual benefits for senior state officials and Barbecue.
 The government could crack down on opposition strongholds.
-Meanwhile, Chérizier could increase his influence as leader of the Delmas 6 gang, a role he has repeatedly denied.
+Meanwhile, Barbecue could increase his influence as leader of the Delmas 6 gang, a role he has repeatedly denied.

 At the time, Moïse faced constant protests demanding his resignation.
 Haitians blamed him for the nation's ongoing economic crisis, rampant corruption, gasoline shortages, and rising violence.

-Days later, Chérizier and a number of gangs he had united attacked the Pont-Rouge, Chancerelles, La Saline and Fort Dimanche neighbourhoods to expand territorial control, with the support of national police.
+Days later, Barbecue and a number of gangs he had united attacked the Pont-Rouge, Chancerelles, La Saline and Fort Dimanche neighborhoods to expand territorial control, with the support of national police.
 A number of individuals were burned and shot to death, and scores of houses were incinerated.

-The attacks were an immediate precursor to the G9 and Family's formation, which Chérizier announced in a video uploaded to YouTube in June 2020.
-He presented the gang alliance as a way to restore peace across Port-au-Prince.
+The attacks were an immediate precursor to the G9 and Family's formation, which Barbecue announced in a video uploaded to YouTube in June 2020.
+He presented the gang alliance to restore peace across Port-au-Prince.
 Instead, the coalition has allowed gangs to expand territorial control and offered politicians a unified weapon to stamp out opposition.

-Chérizier has faced a number of challenges as the coalition's leader.
+Barbecue has faced several challenges as the coalition's leader.
 One of these has been internal clashes.
 In mid-2021, he played peacemaker after the Grand Ravine gang launched attacks on the neighborhood of Ti Bwa, which is controlled by the gang of Chrisla.

-Days later, Chérizier marched down the streets of the Lower Delmas district of Port-au-Prince with hundreds of people, to honor Moïse.
+Days later, Barbecue marched down the streets of the Lower Delmas district of Port-au-Prince with hundreds of people, to honor Moïse.

-He now looks set to take advantage of the power vacuum that has been left behind.
+He has since taken advantage of the power vacuum that has been left behind.
 "Everyone needs to wait on my order before we respond to the killing of Jovenel Moïse,” he said during the march.

-In October 2021, he forced acting Prime Minister Ariel Henry to flee from the scene of a ceremony, which Chérizier officiated surrounded by armed gunmen.
+In October 2021, he forced acting Prime Minister Ariel Henry to flee from the scene of a ceremony, which Barbecue officiated surrounded by armed gunmen.

-Chérizier’s main role on Haiti's criminal landscape has been to lead the G9 gang alliance.
+Barbecue's main role in Haiti's criminal landscape has been to lead the G9 gang alliance.